Music of Sierra Leone

 Sierra Leone's music is a mixture of native, French, British, West Indian and Creole musical genres.

 Palm wine music is representative, played by an acoustic guitar with percussion in countries throughout coastal West Africa.

-Sierra Leone, like much of West Africa is open to Rap, Reggae, Dancehall, R&B, and Grime (music).
+Sierra Leone, like much of West Africa is open to Rap, Reggae, Dancehall, R&B, and Grime.

 Sierra Leone National music

 The national anthem of Sierra Leone, "High We Exalt Thee, Realm of the Free", was composed by John Akar with lyrics by Clifford Nelson Fyle and arrangement by Logie E. K. Wright.
 It was adopted upon independence in 1961.